 one or two Vice-Chairs, the number to be set at the discretion of the Chair designate who will be presiding over the ALT;

 two or three non-titled ALAC Members;

+the ALAC Liaisons to ICANN Supporting Organizations and Advisory Committees act as advisors to the ALT;

+a past ALAC Chair, at the sole discretion of the current Chair, may also act as an advisor to the ALT;

+advisors to the ALT, although not formally part of the ALT, are normally invited to participate in all ALT meetings.

 The ALT has no ongoing explicit powers other than those resting with the Chair and delegated as he/she deems appropriate or assigned by the ALAC as fully described in Paragraphs 6.1 to 6.3.